davisonio/darkage/README.md

 * compatibility with stairsplus added
 * added new item iron_stick
 * added craft reziep for iron stick
-* changed reziep of iron_bars to avoid conflicts with ironbars mod
+* changed reziep of iron_bars to avoid conflicts with iron bars mod
 * changed reziep of chain to avoid conflicts with 3d furniture mod
 * changed reziep of darkage:stonebrick to avoid conflicts with moreblocks
-* dissabled marble_tile to avoid the message "texture not found"
+* disabled marble_tile to avoid the message "texture not found"
-* added compatibililty with stairsplus (now its moreblocks)
+* added compatibility with stairsplus (now its moreblocks)
 * added darkage:glass a nice looking glass that must be in this mod
-* changed the sound_node_leaves_default to wood_default from  box and wooden shelfes
+* changed the sound_node_leaves_default to wood_default from  box and wooden shelves
 * added craft reziep for darkage:chalk
 * improved the textures of reinforced wood and chalk to save a bit more loadtime on servers
 * added another reziep for darkage straw (this can be crafted now, if farming is installed, with farming:harvested_weed